LSXPrime/Aegis/README.md

   from tampering and unauthorized modifications.
 - **License Validation:** Offers both online and offline license validation modes, ensuring flexibility even in scenarios without internet connectivity.
+- **Custom Validation Rules:** Define and apply custom validation rules using `IValidationRule` and `IValidationRuleGroup` for tailored license requirements.
 - **Easy Integration:** Provides a simple and intuitive API for generating, saving, loading, validating, and managing licenses within your .NET applications.
 - **Ease of Use:** Provides a fluent API for building and managing licenses, simplifying integration into existing